Saab 37 Viggen

 Saab decided to use a single, sizable turbofan engine to power the type throughout its development.
 Hence, Saab decided to use the Volvo RM8, a licensed production of the US Pratt & Whitney JT8D engine.
 The RM8 underwent a significant upgrade that included the use of new materials to support flight at Mach-2 speeds, a Swedish afterburner, and a completely adjustable nozzle.

-We would encourage you to explore this article as well: Unveiling the Best of F/A-18 Hornet to EA-18G Growler
+We would encourage you to explore this article as well: HAL Dhruv To Rudra

 In 1967, the Swedish Government determined that the forthcoming AJ 37 Viggen offered the most favourable combination of cost-efficiency and ease of maintenance.
 By April 1968, the Swedish government officially granted authorization to commence Viggen production, placing an order for 175 aircraft in the same year.